dask/dask/docs/source/index.rst

 Dask graphs encode algorithms in a simple format involving Python dicts, tuples, and functions.
 This graph format can be used in isolation from the dask collections.
-If you are a *developer* then you should start here.
+If you are a *developer*, you should start here.

 * :doc:`graphs`
 * :doc:`spec`